lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 #### Oblique rotation

-Whereas the orthogonal rotation sought to maximize the independence/unrelatedness of the coponents, an oblique rotation will allow them to be correlated.
+Whereas the orthogonal rotation sought to maximize the independence/unrelatedness of the factors, an oblique rotation will allow them to be correlated.
 Researchers often explore both solutions but only report one.

 ```r